 Outdoors, pick a place with a partial shade, a greenhouse, or buy a shade cloth (20% to 40%).
 Otherwise, the sun will scorch their leaves.

 Grow your Monstera dissecta is well-drained, aerated, and high organic matter rich soil or potting mix.
 Also, it should be slightly acid (pH 5.5 to 7.5).

 These plants are not so fussy.
-An aroid mix or potting mix with added perlite and peat moss is ok.
+An aroid mix (Etsy has best aroid mixes) or potting mix with added perlite and peat moss is ok.
 Please don’t use heavy, poorly drained soils.

 Other signs are moldy potting, mushy stem base, wilting, black spots on leaves, and so on.
 Some of these symptoms are similar to those of root rot.

 When thirsty, leaves will curl, droop and the soil will be dry.
 If they remain without water for long, they will grow slowly, drop leaves, wilt, or die.

 These plants need medium fertilizing.
 Feed them with an all purpose-purpose houseplant plant food during spring and summer - when they are growing.
 Please, don’t apply in winter or fall.
 They don’t need plant food.

 One excellent organic fertilizer I can recommend is Espoma 8 Ounce Concentrated Organic Indoor Plant Food.
 It is balanced and safe for kids and pets.
 Mix a teaspoon of this plant food per one quart of water and feed with your plant.

 The other choice we sometimes settle for is Miracle-Gro Indoor Plant Food Spikes.
 This slow-release formula will feed your plant for up to two months.
 Also, it has iron, boron, copper, sulfur, manganese, and magnesium.